 Library Service Updates

-- All MADL branches except Muskegon Township are now accepting returns.
+- All MADL branches are now accepting returns.

-- Monday, June 15th all MADL branches except Norton Shores and Muskegon Township will begin curbside pickup for holds.
-All library hours will be 9am-5pm on Monday, Tuesday, Thursday, and Friday and 11am-7pm Wednesdays.
+- All library hours will be 9am-5pm on Monday, Tuesday, Thursday, and Friday and 11am-7pm Wednesdays.
+Muskegon Township will only be open on Tuesdays and Wednesdays.

-- MADL's Summer Reading Program has been altered to take place online.
+- MADL's Summer Reading Program is available online.

 - Please do not return hotspots and Launchpads in book drops at this time.